rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

   nodes blocking if other nodes are down
 - ensure regular flushes of queue index data to disk resulting in better data retention in the event of a broker failure
+- prevent queues from hibernating indefinitely on startup under memory pressure
 - make SASL PLAIN parser more robust
 - fix startup scripts to work on Solaris 10
 - prevent delivery of large messages to consumers from blocking deliveries